Demystifying Cache—From Bytes to Tags

 Answer

-Valid: Each new 1-word block is a contiguous sub‐block of the old 2-word block.
-All bytes of each smaller block are already in cache, and their tag remains the same.
-You simply reinterpret the old tag/index bits: one former block‐offset bit becomes a set‐index bit, but no data moves or invalidations are needed. - How would your answers to 1 and 2 change if the cache were fully associative?
+Valid: Each smaller block is a contiguous sub‐block of the larger one.
+Data is already present, and their tag remains the same.
+One old block‐offset bit (LSB) becomes a set‐index bit. - How would your answers to 1 and 2 change if the cache were fully associative?

 Answer